-When it comes to onboarding, getting new agents up to speed as effectively and efficiently as possible is crucial.
-Enter the Agent Impact Score, a composite index that can be used to measure quality of agent performance and track how different agents are handling difficult customer situations.
+When it comes to call center agent onboarding, getting new agents up to speed as effectively and efficiently as possible is crucial.
+Enter the Agent Impact Score, a composite index that can be used to measure the quality of agent performance and track how different agents are handling difficult customer situations.

 Coach behaviors that tie to commercial outcomes

 AIS is an AI algorithm and a TEI derivative that gives managers the ability to measure the effort level for 100 percent of customer interactions.
 Managers can then take these insights to help coach their call center reps up to their ultimate performance.
 One of the things that makes the Agent Impact Score extraordinarily valuable is that it is isolated to controllable agent factors that are tied to actual commercial outcomes.
 This powerful training tool is unique in that individual agent behaviors are separated from overall customer effort.
 This makes onboarding new reps a more seamless and productive process.

 Make training count during call center agent onboarding

 A Fortune 500 insurance company is using AIS to better the onboarding and training experience in their call center.
 They wanted a way to separate specific variables attributable to the agent within the interaction itself while excluding customer-related issues that often are uncontrollable factors for agents.
 They implemented the Agent Impact Score as a solution to help them embed new behaviors during onboarding and increase the amount of information their reps were absorbing during the coaching process.